-Mental skills are a necessity for peak performance in athletic events, and are crucial for non-sports situations as well.
-Mental acuity is not found, but learned and developed by any athlete who gives an effort.
-Instruction and practice build not only physical skill, but enhance mental skills as well.
+Mental skills are a necessity for peak performance in athletic events and are crucial for non-sports situations as well.
+Mental acuity is not found but learned and developed by any athlete who gives an effort.
+Instruction and practice build not only physical skills but enhance mental skills as well.
 Similar to physical challenges, building mental skills involves struggle and a drive to excel.
 Success is about pushing through and improving.

 Attitude: Choose and Maintain

 Perhaps one of the most foundational skills to be acquired, attitude is a major part of success.
 Athletes first and foremost need to accept that attitude is a choice.
 Adopting a positive attitude will help individuals learn from both victories and failures, an important part of pursuing excellence.

 It’s important to note that excellence and perfection are separate and distinct.
 Excellence is attainable and perfection is unreachable.
 A positive attitude helps an athlete distinguish these and find success through excellence.
 Most importantly, attitude breeds a character of respect; inside the game and out.

 Without motivation, athletes would find it impossible to continue toward their goals.
 It is a mindset of awareness, a drive to tirelessly push forward.
 It develops persistence, which fuels participation.
 Instead of searching only for the goal, athletes benefit from the participation itself.
 Motivation can be found in the little things throughout an athlete’s training, such as increasing intensity or accomplishing daily objectives.
 Instead of an athlete always pushing for results, they discover motivation through participation in an athletic activity they are passionate about.